OlgaMaciaszek/spring-one-2021-rsocket-http-sample/README.md

 - **Loan Service** that is a legacy service for requesting loans that uses HTTP for communication, but needs to communicate with the VerificationService that only speaks RSocket to validate its customers.
-- **RSocket HTTP Bridge** that receives HTTP requests from the Loan Service and passes them on via RSocket to Verification Service and then passes the responses back to the Loan Service.
-It's built on top of `io.rsocket.routing:rsocket-routing-http-bridge`
+- **Gateway** is a Spring Cloud Gateway instance that also has contains the `io.rsocket.routing:rsocket-routing-http-bridge` dependency within, which makes it a RSocket Http Bridge instance.
+It receives HTTP requests from the Loan Service and passes them on via RSocket to Verification Service and then passes the responses back to the Loan Service.

 ## Test the sample

-- Run `BrokerApplication`, `BridgeApplication`, `VerificationServiceApplication` and `LoanServiceApplication`.
+- Run `BrokerApplication`, `GatewayApplication`, `VerificationServiceApplication` and `LoanServiceApplication`.

 - Use provided JSON files (`valid.json` and `fraud.json`) to see the customers verified